+Student: ID#:

-Twelve hours of college courses are required to prepare the student for the Certified Production Technician MSSC (Manufacturing Skills Standard Council) Assessment.
+- e required to prepare the student for the ufacturing Skills Standard Council) As

-Sem/Year Course # Course Title Hrs
+Sem/Year Course Title Hrs

-TEC 1415 Indust Maintenance Technology 3
+Selli/Teal TEC 1415 Indust Maintenance Technology 3

 TEC 1560 Manufacturing Process 3

 TEC 1580 Quality Control Testing 3

 TEC 1930 Manufacturing Safety 3

-Total Credit Hours (12)
+120 1000 Total Credit Hours (12)

-NOTES: Courses are rotated throughout the year in 8-week session formats.

-GRADUATION REQUIREMENTS:
+Navigator: GRADUATION REQ

-- 1. An Application for Graduation form must be filed with the Registrar's Office by the end of the second week of the fall and spring terms and by the end of the first week of the summer term.
-Contact a navigator for assistance. - 2.
-All applicants are required to complete a graduation interview with the Career Services Office. - 3.
-A minimum institutional and cumulative career GPA of 2.0 is required for graduation. - 4.
-Fifteen (15) hours of Mineral Area College credit must be included in the degree.
+end of the second of the summer ter 2.
+All applicants are Services Office.
+3. A minimum institu week of the fam.
+Contact a required to contional and current orm must be filed with the Registrar's Call and spring terms and by the end of navigator for assistance.
+Implete a graduation interview with the nulative career GPA of 2.0 is required the according to the college credit must be included in the care. the first week Career for graduation

-Signature Requirements Acknowledgement of Graduation Requirements
+Signatu Acknowledgement re Requiremer of Graduation te

-Hrs